mjiderhamn/classloader-leak-quiz/README.md

 ```

 ## 6. JGroups
 Find the second letter of the *outer* JGroups class causing one of the two leaks.
-You'll have to guess which of the two.
+You'll have to guess which of the two to get the letter from.
 Note the type of leaks for both!

 ```xml
 <dependency>